 Ken and I took a rare solo vacation to Death Valley National Park for his 44th birthday.
-It was our first National Park adventure out west and we were immediately hooked.

 He and the kids spent time in Cades Cove of the Great Smokey National Park while I had to stay home to work.
 I have few regrets, that I didn’t go with them is one.

 We celebrated remission with a two week tour of Utah and Arizona.
 Ken made some of the most spectacular landscape photos of his career.

 We spent what would turn out to be our last family Spring Break at the Cumberland Island National Seashore.

 We had planned to do an RV trip to Yosemite the following summer.
 We scattered Ken’s ashes there instead.
 Half Dome is his monument.

 Glacier National Park was the first park I explored while learning how to live forward after such a devastating loss.

 Grand Teton was the amazing location of my second wedding when I found love again.
 My daughter spent three summers in neighboring Yellowstone National Park.